 The floor consists of dark green carpet on top of a hard level surface.
-The carpet should be of a quality that will resist the wear and tear of spinning wheels.
-All straight lines on the field should be painted and have a width of 20 mm.
+11 All straight lines on the field should be painted and have a width of 20 mm.

 4.6 Neutral spots

 There are five neutral spots defined in the field.
 One is in the center of the field.
 The other four are adjacent to each corner, located 45 cm along the long edge of the field, aligned with each goal post towards the middle of the field (from the goal post).
 The neutral spots can be drawn with a thin black marker.
 The neutral spots ought to be of circular shape measuring 1 cm in diameter.